gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 What is the process for contributing documentation?
 ########
-To contribute documentation, you should write an rst-formatted file related to your topic and submit it via merge request to this repository.
-We will also have a form where you can upload and submit new documentation to be posted in a simplified fashion.
+To contribute documentation, you should write an rst-formatted file related to your topic and submit it via `pull request to this repository <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
+We will also eventually have a form where you can upload and submit new documentation to be posted in a simplified fashion.

+All read-the-docs documentation uses `_Restructered Text<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary_terms.html#term-rst

 What should my documentation contain?
 ########